v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Enabled

 - **Internet Explorer restricted zone less privileged sites**
   This policy setting allows you to manage whether Web sites from less privileged zones, such as Internet sites, can navigate into this zone.
 If you enable this policy setting, Web sites from less privileged zones can open new windows in, or navigate into, this zone.
 The security zone will run without the added layer of security that is provided by the Protection from Zone Elevation security feature.
 If you select Prompt in the drop-down box, a warning is issued to the user that potentially risky navigation is about to occur.
 If you disable this policy setting, possibly harmful navigation is prevented.
 The Internet Explorer security feature is on in this zone as set by Protection from Zone Elevation feature control.
-If you don't configure this policy setting, the possibly harmful navigations are prevented.
+If you don't configure this policy setting, possibly harmful navigation is prevented.
 The Internet Explorer security feature is on in this zone as set by Protection from Zone Elevation feature control.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067148)

   **Default**: Disable